gTambo/weekend-jquery-server-calculator/README.md

 - [ ] prevent post if any input fields are empty
 - [ ] show alert if empty
 - [ ]
-- [ ] Dlelte button for clearing history
+- [ ] Delete button for clearing history
 - [ ] Make delete request
 - [ ] Make pathway from historical entries back to server ('POST'?)
 - [ ]